maxschmittlaurin/port-scanner/README.md

 ## IMPORTANT NOTICE

 This source code is meant for educational purposes only and should not be used for malicious activity.

+## Description

+A script that detects which ports on a remote host are open.